DaveBurnisonMS/daveburnisonms/README.md

 | <img src="https://github.com/user-attachments/assets/54756717-a340-4849-9842-a2a59983e472" height="500"> | In 2025 Dave was awarded the [Microsoft Executive Briefing Center’s (EBC) One Microsoft award](https://www.credly.com/badges/2c7808b7-4157-40e8-a624-16263835beca/public_url).
 This award recognizes speakers who step outside of their individual business, product, or technology area to demonstrate solutions across the platform.
 His exceptional dedication shines through in his outstanding customer and engagement owner satisfaction scores, and number of deliveries. |
 | <img src="https://github.com/user-attachments/assets/852b49db-2c8c-4842-95d9-07818088a934" height="500"> | In 2024 Dave was awarded the [Microsoft Executive Briefing Center’s (EBC) Performance Excellence award](https://www.credly.com/badges/7a5b1361-8f26-41d5-8b76-15189717d7bc/public_url).
 The award winners for this category represent our best speakers based on feedback from customers, NSAT scores, and number of deliveries over the year. |

-# Checkout the GitHub Monthly Enterprise Roundup (MER)
+# Check out the GitHub Monthly Enterprise Roundup (MER)
 GitHub is shipping new features, product updates, and best practices faster than ever.
 To help you stay ahead, the GitHub Enterprise Advocacy team curates a monthly roundup — bringing you a concise, enterprise-focused summary of the most important updates you might have missed.

 In these posts, you’ll find a carefully selected list of key innovations, expert insights, and must-know resources—guided by feedback from GitHub’s largest customers—to help your team innovate faster, boost productivity and enhance security.